 Remember: when it comes to keywording, not all site traffic is created equal.
 Site visitors are great – but site visitors who are actually interested in your product and what you do?
 Even better.

-5. Improve the product itself
+5. Improving the product itself by creating customer profiles

 A good ICP can be a fantastic indicator of the ways you might want to make improvements to your product.
 Understanding your customers’ needs more completely (as well as why they have those needs) gives you valuable data which you can use to make relevant updates to your products or services.